Dr. Thomas Pani

 2022–2024

-Co-developed Quint from its early stages at Informal Systems, bringing a more readable TypeScript-like syntax to TLA+ style specifications.
+Co-developed Quint from its early stages at Informal Systems, bringing TypeScript-like syntax to TLA+-style specs.

 GitHub